mattva01/schooltool/README.txt

 In case you're wondering, we need these fonts to support unicode in our pdf's

-Building SchoolTool from a subversion checkout
+Building SchoolTool from a checkout
 ----------------------------------------------

-Run 'make build extract-translations update-translations' to build the necessary extension modules and translations.
+Run 'make compile-translations' to build the necessary extension modules and translations.
 You will need to have gettext installed to compile the translations.

 It is a good idea to run 'make test' and 'make ftest' to check if all the essential unit and functional tests pass.